damisotomi/Inventory-tracking-web-application/README.md

 Live website can be viewed at http://dami-sotomi-shopify-backend-challenge.azurewebsites.net/

-For best experience, view on a laptop 😁😁
+For best experience, view on a laptop.  😁😁😁